 - How serious a problem is global warming for the United States and for the world?

-- Are President Obama and members of Congress ascribing sufficient importance to the issue of global warming?
+- Are the President and members of Congress ascribing sufficient importance to the issue of global warming?

 - Do Americans support government efforts to reduce greenhouse gases, such as higher taxes on electricity and gasoline, or tax breaks for companies that produce more renewable or clean energy?

-- NEW survey questions and answers: Global Warming National Poll 2015: Part III (PDF)
+- Survey questions and answers: Global Warming National Poll 2015: Part III (PDF)

 - New York Times article: Climate Change Is of Growing Personal Concern to US Hispanics, Poll Finds